vmware-tanzu/sources-for-knative/test/README.md

 To run the test, you'll need to upload the test images to a registry.
 This can be done by running `upload-test-images.sh`.

+This document assumes you have already installed the Tanzu Sources, as described [here](/README.md)

 #### vCenter Simulator Image

 By default, the tests use the vCenter Simulator image `vmware/vcsim:latest`, which is hosted on Dockerhub.